Iodine deficiency is one of the most important and prevalent global deficiencies of the late 20th and early 21st century.

 - Iodized salt loses 100% of iodine content after exposure to air for 4 weeks

-In 1924 the state of Michigan studied 66,000 school age children, of whom 40% had goiters.
-After the introduction of iodized salt into the diet, by 1928, 75% of all kids with goiters were cured.
-By 1950, iodine deficient goiter disease was basically eradicated (8).
+In 1924, the state of Michigan studied 66,000 school-aged children, 40% of whom had goiters.
+After the introduction of iodized salt into the diet, by 1928, 75% of all the children with goiters were cured.
+By 1950, iodine deficiency-induced goiter disease was basically eradicated.
+(10)

 Iodized Salt: Not an Adequate Source of Iodine

-Salt is unfortunately not the greatest carrier of iodine.
+Salt is, unfortunately, not the greatest carrier of iodine.
 After salt is exposed to air for 4 weeks, the salt shaker loses 100% of its iodine content.
-Because salt has been condemned by the medical establishment as a risk factor for high blood pressure and heart disease, salt consumption, and thus ingestion of iodine, is way down (10).
+Because salt has been condemned by the medical establishment as a risk factor for high blood pressure and heart disease, salt consumption and, thus, the ingestion of iodine, is down.
+(11)

-In addition, many health conscious folks have stopped using refined iodized salt because it is loaded with aluminum and is thought to leach minerals out of the body.
-Most people have switched to sea salt or a mineral salt which only contains trace amounts of iodine.
+In addition, many health conscious folks have stopped using refined iodized salt, as it is loaded with aluminum and is thought to leach minerals out of the body.
+Most people have switched to sea salt or natural mineral salts like Celtic Sea Salt, Redmond Salt or Himalayan Salt, which only contain trace amounts of iodine.

-It is well known that the increased exposure to estrogens from plastics, a toxic environment, and synthetic Hormone Replacement Therapy have increased cancer risk.
-Optimal iodine levels have been shown to decrease responsiveness to estrogen (13).
-Research also indicates that iodine increases apoptosis – natural and timed cell death (14).
-Iodine may also balance the concentration of estrogens in the body by building the amount of good estrogen (estriol) and decreasing less good estrogens (estrone and estrodiol) (15).
+It is well-known that increased exposure to estrogens from plastics, a toxic environment, and synthetic Hormone Replacement Therapy can have increased health risks.
+Optimal iodine levels have been shown to decrease cellular responsiveness to estrogen.
+Iodine may also balance the concentration of estrogens in the body by building the amount of good estrogen (estriol) and decreasing the less benefical estrogens (estrone and estradiol).
+(13)

 Symptoms of Iodine Deficiency